 Hell yes, fresh pasta!
-If you want to make your pasta dish something really special, then you got to swap the dry stuff for something fresh and hand made.
+If you want to make your pasta dish something really special, then you got to swap the dry stuff for something hand made, like this fresh lasagne.

 Of course, you can swap the aubergine if you don’t like it.
 This dish works perfectly well with mushrooms, other veggies like bell pepper, spinach or even a lentil Bolognese.
 The recipe for the dough works for other types of pasta as well.
 In the end the shape defines the type of pasta you are making.
 Try using it for tagliatelle, spaghetti, stuffed ravioli and more.

 Fresh Lasagne with Aubergine and Rucola

 - 300 g Tomato